IATI/iati-d-portal-docs/docs/general_faq.rst

 \3.
 Why can't I see my published data on d-portal?
     It is normal for there to be a delay between publishing your activity (e.g. in IATI Publisher) and seeing it on d-portal.
 This is because d-portal can take up to 48 hours to update.

-    If there are critical errors in your data, your files will not be processed and updated by IATI tooling.
+    If there are critical errors in your data, your files will not be processed and displayed by IATI tooling.
 You can check for critical errors using the `IATI Validator <https://validator.iatistandard.org/>`_.

     Your data needs to be published openly to be accessible to our tools.
 If you have created and published your own XML files (i.e. not using a tool like IATI Publisher or Aidstream), please see the IATI website for more information on `publishing without access restrictions <https://iatistandard.org/en/guidance/publishing-data/how-to-publish-data/creating-files/publishing-without-access-restrictions/why-we-need-to-publish-without-access-restrictions/>`_.